dastratakos/Homography-Estimation/README.md

 ### Functionality

-This project has two main features so far.
+This project currently has two main features.

 The first functionality is to estimate a homography between two input image frames.
 This is achieved by finding key points in each image, finding key point